 Jiwani goes about her analysis with impressive rigour.
 She draws from a corpus of 367 English and French-language news stories found through a Factiva database search that cover the three months directly following the headbutt.
 Luckily, the story has a happy ending.
 As Jiwani explains: “…media framing of the Zidane head-butt invoked Orientalist notions of the Muslim Other, but in so doing, they also resonated with the French civility of patriarchal chivalry thereby facilitating Zidane’s reinstatement as an ambassador of a multi-ethnic integrated France.”
 In other words, France resumed its love affair with Zizou after his little crime of passion.

 I am not a violent person but I found Zidane’s headbutt elegantly executed (like the two surprise headers he scored to help France win the 1998 World Cup).
 But I do not want to succumb to arguing the rights and wrongs of it because that is the whole point of sport.
 It reduces right and wrong to nimble tonguework and tribal allegiances while a whole world of misery, exploitation and servitude goes largely unreported on.
 Zidane’s headbutt shocked the world.
 He momentarily shattered the (bubble-like) illusion engulfing the Olympiastadion.
 But at least he confronted personal abuse head on.
-His symbolic act of violence was almost endearingly harmless in contrast with the way the West has furtively looted Africa’s resources, human and mineral (including, incidentally, its footballing talent).
+His symbolic act of violence was almost endearingly harmless in contrast with the way the West has furtively looted Africa’s resources, both mineral and human (including, incidentally, its footballing talent).